 The U.S. automaker appears to be gaining confidence that it doesn’t need partners but products to reverse years of losses in Europe.

-General Motors seems to be prepared to let go to he help of France’s PSA Peugeot Citroen or any other partner to stem more than $18 billion in European losses over the past 13 years.
+General Motors seems to be prepared to forego any help from France’s PSA Peugeot Citroen or any other partner to finally stop losses after losing more than $18 billion in Europe in 13 years.

-According to GM executives and U.S. suppliers familiar with the company’s plans there is now a growing confidence that what they really need is an ongoing initiative to overhaul and consolidate GM’s global vehicle platforms.
-This program, he suppliers said, will enable GM to develop and build most future Opel products on its own.
+According to GM executives and U.S. suppliers that know about the proceedings there is now a growing confidence that what they really need is to overhaul and consolidate GM’s global vehicle platforms.
+This program, he suppliers said, will allow GM to develop and build most future Opel models alone.